IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 “WE ARE” wants to encourage all artists to keep creating and making a way for their talents to have a voice.
 With the proper support, network and resources, African-American artists will have an opportunity to have the exposure their artwork deserves!
 “WE ARE”… creative, outspoken, passionate, gifted, committed and making our presence known through visual arts!

-Media; Visual Arts: Film, Graphic Arts, New Media/Technology, Photography, Sculpture
+Graphic Arts; Media; Multi Arts; Visual Arts: Film, Graphic Arts, New Media/Technology, Photography, Sculpture

 In my commercial work I strive to create designs that clearly communicate the intended message desired by an individual, organization, or business commissioning the artwork.
 Every design requires a custom or unique “look and feel” for each client.
 Functionally inspiring, visually engaging, therapeutic, fun, with experienced insight and Ideas inspired by intelligence!

 My commissioned work is always changing… I invite patrons to take a chance on an eclectic Indiana native!
 My experimental passions are: typography, found objects, and sculpture.

 I can tell you more, but I don’t want to spoil the surprise.

 Graphic Arts; Media; Visual Arts: Film, Media and Visual Communications, Murals, Painting, Photography

 “I am a commercial advertising photographer/videographer with the desire of fine art interpretation.
 I always look at what more I can bring to make the image feel and speak to the viewer.
 To me, there is nothing more satisfying than selling a piece of art to someone that will admire it every day.